fancl20/bodman/README.md

 Inspired by [bocker](https://github.com/p8952/bocker/blob/master/bocker), [podman](https://podman.io) and [rkt](https://github.com/rkt/rkt).
 Current implementation is a POC, further rewriting in other reasonable language (Go?) is planned.

-A lot of features are still missing.
+A lot of features (etc. cpu/memory limit, cap add/drom) are still missing.
 If you find your docker image broken in bodman, just file a issue.

 ## Dependencies